-“When students walk the battlefields, they do more than study history—they feel its heartbeat.
-They witness courage, honor sacrifice, and carry forward the enduring spirit of those who gave everything for freedom.”
+“When students walk the battlefields, they do more than study history—they feel its heartbeat, and carry forward the enduring spirit of those who gave everything for freedom.”

 Program Overview